ENSCMA2/categorical-modularity/README.md

 python3 task_bli/translation_task.py --target_train_to_file TARGET_TRAIN_TO_FILE --english_train_to_file ENGLISH_TRAIN_TO_FILE --target_train_from_file TARGET_TRAIN_FROM_FILE --english_train_from_file ENGLISH_TRAIN_FROM_FILE --target_test_to_file TARGET_TEST_TO_FILE --english_test_to_file ENGLISH_TEST_TO_FILE --target_test_from_file TARGET_TEST_FROM_FILE --english_test_from_file ENGLISH_TEST_FROM_FILE --train_size TRAIN_SIZE --test_size TEST_SIZE --language LANGUAGe --model_name MODEL_NAME
 ```

 We also provide some data files that can be used to run each of these code files with its default parameters.
-To run the files involving model binaries with our defaults, download FastText models from [here](https://fasttext.cc/docs/en/crawl-vectors.html) and MUSE models from [here](https://github.com/facebookresearch/MUSE#download).
-Additionally, our paper discusses experiments on subs2vec embeddings, which can be found [here](https://github.com/jvparidon/subs2vec).
+To run the files involving model binaries with our defaults, download FastText models from [here](https://fasttext.cc/docs/en/pretrained-vectors.html) and MUSE models from [here](https://github.com/facebookresearch/MUSE#download).
+Additionally, our paper discusses experiments on subs2vec embeddings, which can be found [here](https://github.com/jvparidon/subs2vec) - we used the model binaries under OpenSubtitles.